NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

     --conf spark.rapids.sql.exec.WindowInPandasExec=true
     ```

-Please note the _GPU Scheduling for Pandas UDF_ only support scalar udf and Scalar iterator udf currently.
+Please note the data transfer acceleration only support scalar UDF and Scalar iterator UDF currently.
 You could choose the exec you need to enable.

+To find details on the Python configuration, please see the [RAPIDS Accelerator for Apache Spark Configuration Guide](../configs.md).